HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 The Summarizer API shipped with Chrome 138.
 As of December 2025, the Writer, Rewriter, and Proofreader API are in Origin Trial.
 All APIs are not currently available on mobile devices.

-In the July 2025 HTTP Archive crawl, only calls to `Writer.create()` were detected (on 39,101 mobile and 29,208 desktop sites), which may indicate usage of the Writer API.
+In the July 2025 HTTP Archive crawl, only calls to `Writer.create()` were detected (on 39,101 mobile and 29,208 desktop sites).
 While this initially suggested usage of the Writer API, manual checks revealed that many sampled sites were actually using <a hreflang="en" href="https://github.com/protobufjs/protobuf.js/blob/827ff8e48253e9041f19ac81168aa046dbdfb041/src/writer.js#L142">Protobuf.js's Writer</a>, which shares the same API signature.
 As a result, we have decided to omit the chart for this metric.

 ##### Translator and Language Detector APIs

-The final category of the Built-in AI APIs consists of the Translator and Language Detector APIs.
+The final category of the Built-in AI APIs consists of the [Translator and Language Detector APIs](https://developer.mozilla.org/en-US/docs/Web/API/Translator_and_Language_Detector_APIs).
 Unlike the writing tools, these APIs do not rely on LLMs, but instead utilize specialized, task-specific neural networks, placing them outside the strict definition of Generative AI.

-The APIs shipped in Chrome 138 but are not currently available on mobile devices.
+[The APIs shipped in Chrome 138](https://developer.chrome.com/release-notes/138#web_apis) but are not currently available on mobile devices.

 <!-- markdownlint-disable-next-line MD051 -->
 They have achieved the widest adoption of the Built-in AI APIs.
 The July 2025 HTTP Archive crawl detected these APIs on approximately 63,000 desktop and 74,000 mobile sites (\~0.003% of the web).
 Many of the sample sites we checked utilized the review tool <a hreflang="en" href="http://Judge.me">Judge.me</a>, which serves as an add-on for Shopify stores.
-Judge.me <a hreflang="en" href="https://judge.me/help/en/articles/11379816-translating-reviews-in-the-review-widget">utilizes both the Language Detector and Translator APIs</a>, which may be the reason for the tight coupling of usage: The Language Detector API was present on nearly the same number of sites, trailing the Translator API by only \~100 sites (see [Figure 9](#fig-9)).
+Judge.me <a hreflang="en" href="https://judge.me/help/en/articles/11379816-translating-reviews-in-the-review-widget">utilizes both the Language Detector and Translator APIs</a>, which may be the reason for the tight coupling of usage: The Language Detector API was present on nearly the same number of sites, trailing the Translator API by only \~100 sites (see [Figure 7.9](#fig-9)).

 {{ figure_markup(
   image="genai-translator-language-detector-adoption.png",